alshedivat/al-folio/README.md

   RSS Feed plugin works with these correctly set up fields: `title`, `url`, `description` and `author`.
   Make sure to fill them in an appropriate way and try again.

+ 5. **Q:** My site doesn't work when I enable `related_blog_posts`.
+Why? <br>
+   **A:** This is probably due to the [classifier reborn](https://github.com/jekyll/classifier-reborn) plugin, which is used to calculate related posts.
+If the error states `Liquid Exception: Zero vectors can not be normalized...`, it means that it could not calculate related posts for a specific post.
+This is usually caused by [empty or really small blog posts](https://github.com/jekyll/classifier-reborn/issues/64) without meaningful words (i.e. only [stop words](https://en.wikipedia.org/wiki/Stop_words)) or even [specific characters](https://github.com/jekyll/classifier-reborn/issues/194) you used in your posts.
+Also, the calculus for similar posts are made for every `post`, which means every page that uses `layout: post`, including the announcements (news).
+To change this behavior, simply add
+   `related_posts: false` to the front matter of the page you don't want to display related posts on.

 ## Features